Amaka-tech/Hotel-Revenue-Management-Analysis/README.md

 Weeknight stays *= SUM('hotel_revenue_data(2018-2020)'[Week Night Stays])*

-__NB__ : All the formlulas for the Measures and measures can not be well explained by just writing the expressions here as they are written on various tables.
+__NB__ : All the formulas for the Measures and measures can not be well explained by just writing the expressions here as they are written on various tables.
 The expressions written above for the calculated columns and measures can not be well explained here.
-Please view PowerBI file attached [here](Power_BI_Project-Okonkwo-Chiamaka-I.pbix) on PowerBI desktop or online for better understanding.
+Please view the PowerBI file attached [here](Power_BI_Project-Okonkwo-Chiamaka-I.pbix) on the PowerBI desktop or online for better understanding.

 ---
 ## Data Visualization